evelbulgroz/fitnessapp-conditioning-service/README.md

 ````

 ## Publish
-This project publishes shared types from the conditioning domain to GitHub Packages.
 Before publishing, update the version number in the `package.json` file.

 Remember to follow semantic versioning rules.
 That is, given a version number MAJOR.MINOR.PATCH, increment the:
    - MAJOR version when you make incompatible API changes,